 The mission of the NLCS Food Services Department is to serve high quality, delicious meals to our students, while adhering to the Nutritional Standards in the National School Lunch and School Breakfast Programs.
 Our meals meet strict State and Federal Guidelines.
 Our children are provided the daily nutrient requirements so that they may achieve academic excellence, as well as forming life-long, healthy eating habits.
 We are always working to offer North Lawrence Community School students healthy and delicious choices, by providing students a high quality, nutritious breakfast and lunch.

-If you would like to apply for lunch assistance, please log on to:
+After July 1st of each year, you can apply for lunch assistance, please log on to:

 www.lunchapp.com and complete an application for your child(ren).